ARM-software/arm-enterprise-acs/README.md

 # ARM Enterprise ACS - Architecture Compliance Suite

 ## Architecture Compliance Suite
 Architecture Compliance Suite (ACS) is used to ensure architectural compliance across different implementations of the architecture.
-ARM Enterprise ACS tests the compliance of an implementation against [SBSA](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0029/index.html) and [SBBR](http://infocenter.arm.com/help/topic/com.arm.doc.den0044b/DEN0044B_Server_Base_Boot_Requirements.pdf) specifications.
+ARM Enterprise ACS includes a set of examples of the invariant behaviours that are provided by the [SBSA](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0029/index.html) and [SBBR](http://infocenter.arm.com/help/topic/com.arm.doc.den0044b/DEN0044B_Server_Base_Boot_Requirements.pdf) specifications, so that implementers can verify if these behaviours have been interpreted correctly.
 ACS is delivered with tests in source form along with a build script, the output of the build being a bootable Linux UEFI Validation (LUV) OS image that can run all Server Base System Architecture (SBSA) and Server Base Boot Requirements (SBBR) tests.
 <br />
 <br />
 <center><img src="docs/ack-fig1.png"></img></center>